Great Southern Land

 "Great Southern Land" is a song by the Australian rock band Icehouse.
-It was released on 9 August 1982 as the lead single from their second studio album Primitive Man.
-It peaked at No. 5 on the Australian Singles Chart, it was later featured in the 1988 Yahoo Serious film Young Einstein, and was their most popular song according to listeners of Triple M in 2007.
+Written by the band's vocalist and lead guitarist Iva Davies, it was released on 9 August 1982 as the lead single from their second studio album Primitive Man.
+It peaked at No. 5 on the Australian Singles Chart, and was later featured in the 1988 film Young Einstein.
+"Great Southern Land" was Icehouse's most popular song according to listeners of Triple M in 2007.

 At the 1982 Countdown Music Awards, the song was nominated for Best Australian Single.

-It was re-released in the U.S. on Chrysalis Records in 1989 as both a 7" and CD single, to coincide with the U.S. release of the compilation album, Great Southern Land.

-On 5 September 2011, "Great Southern Land" re-entered the Australian (ARIA) Singles Chart at No. 66.
+Unusually for a commercial radio hit, the song's length on the 7" single release exceeded five minutes.
+Iva Davies composed the song's lyrics using the cut-up technique championed by William Burroughs, intentionally creating a contrast to Men at Work’s hit "Down Under" which Davies said relied on clichés about Australia.

+In 1989 an edited version of "Great Southern Land" remixed by Steve Thompson and Michael Barbiero was released internationally under Chrysalis Records as a cassette single (3:43) in conjunction with the film Young Einstein and the Icehouse greatest hits compilation album, Great Southern Land.
+The full length remixed version (5:20) of the song appears on the Australian release of the same album, on some international editions of the album, and on the music video compilation (as "Great Southern Land '89").

 There are two versions of the music video.
 The Australian original version, was filmed at the disused Jones' quarry in Wahroonga in 1982, with solarised clips of the band in daylight and surrounded by camp fires at night.
-The USA version was made in 1989 for the movie Young Einstein and it has Iva Davies walking around Myall Lakes National Park.
+Appearing the video alongside Davies are the song's co-producer Keith Forsey, and Icehouse 1982 touring band members John Lloyd and Michael Hoste.
+The USA version ("Great Southern Land '89") was made in 1989 for the movie Young Einstein and it has Iva Davies walking around Myall Lakes National Park on the east coast of Australia.